Tag Archive for: recipe

 Did you know Australian households dispose of $5.2 billion worth of food annually and this is estimated to grow.
 Food waste costs the city money and impacts the wider environment through food production, transport, waste-collection and landfills generating methane.

-Most of household food waste is avoidable and one way to bring about change and reduce waste is to start with food wasted in the home.
 This week I am involved with The Waste Not Want Not Campaign, a pilot behaviour change project developed by Social Marketing @ Griffith, in collaboration with Redland City Council, Griffith University and supported by Stockland Shopping Centre, Cleveland.

 I have developed a range of recipes to support the campaign to help give people at home tasty ideas on how their leftover food can be turned into something new.
 Yes, no spaghetti bolognese four nights in a row!